sjbennett123/polarlarp/content/background/race_packets/sarr.md

 Families within Myrr usually live within a compound of “apartments” where the entire extended family lives.
 All Gorbé of the generation older than oneself are referred to as “mother” or “father,” all Gorbé of the same generation are referred to as “brother” or “sister,” and those of a younger generation are referred to as “son” or “daughter.”

 They are fierce warriors and hunters, but enjoy competing with one another for sport, they do not make war upon each other, or their neighbors, without good cause.
 Being patient, a Gorbé will not forget a wrong done to him or her.
 A Gorbé will wait, sometimes years, for just the right moment to get revenge.
 'Cat and mouse is a great game as long as you are not the mouse,' goes an old saying.
 The killing of a fellow Gorbé, even through inaction, can be frowned upon to the point of banishment from Clans or death.

-The highest form of treason is fighting between families, even worse is the causing of war between two Matriarch’s families.
+The highest form of treason is fighting between families, even worse is the causing of war between two Matriarch's families.
 Being convicted of such a crime usually means death or banishment from Clan.
 A traveler is quite safe among the Gorbé, unless he or she violates their laws or commits a grave breach of hospitality.

 The Gorbé quite often find themselves outside of their homelands, as they suffer from the wanderlust that most races also endure.
 When the Gorbé make their way out into Tyrra, they tend to find one another and form informal packs.
 Gorbé dwellings, or Cathouses as the humans call them, are common in most towns.
 Though several of the big cats hunt alone, this is not true of the Gorbé, who seem to find comfort in the presence of others of their kind.
 There will always be loners, of course, and most Gorbé respect these choices.